mvujovich/IA22/README.md

 - Firebase Firestore
 - Firebase Storage
 - FirebaseUI
+- SD Web Image
 - SideMenuSwift

 ### How to run:
-- Project created in XCode 12.4 using Storyboards and the AppDelegate lifecycle
+- Project created in XCode 12.4
+- Used Storyboards, AppDelegate lifecycle